iqbalyarkhan/old-website/content/2021-09-21--Micro-Frontend.md

 |--------webpack.config.js
 ```

-Here's what the `webpack.config.js` file will look like:
+Here's what the `webpack.config.js` file will look like for `calendar-card`:

 ```jsx
 const path = require('path');